bb2441/python/talk.md

 ---

-For dictionaries several options are possible
+For dictionaries several options are possible:

+* When looping over a dictionary the loop variable will be the dictionary keys

 ```
 >>> for e in {'a': 1, 'b': 2}:
 ...    print(e)